 Children and young people of all ages get invited to 'sleep over's' at friend's houses.
-An overnight stay consists of being away from placement for 24 hours or more.
 Children's services have a responsibility to make sure that you will be safe.
 If you want to stay at a friend's house:

-- Tell you foster carer, they will want some information about the friend and will probably need to speak with friend's parents, and these are usual measures - Your social worker will have to know where you are staying and check that the friend's family are safe
+- Tell your foster carer, they will want some information about the friend and will probably need to speak with friends's parents, and these are usual measures that most parents or carers would take to make sure their child will be safe and that they are happy for the sleep over to take place. - Your social worker will have to know where you are staying and check that the friend's family are safe.